Evolutionary and physiological drivers of phenotypic plasticity

 Many animals can change their phenotypes [observable traits] flexibly depending on the demands of their current environment.
 When these changes result in a fitness benefit, they can be considered adaptive.
-In wild red squirrels, many females increase adaptively increase reproductive effort by having more pups in the months before a boom of new food occurs (reproductive plasticity).
+In wild red squirrels, many females increase adaptively increase reproductive effort by having more pups in the months before a boom of new food occurs (anticipatory reproduction).
 But some do not, or instead incorrectly increase reproductive effort in years when new food is low to non-existent.
 We found that the lifetime fitness cost of responding in low-food years was much lower than the cost of failing to respond in rare high-food years.
 Females that had more pups in low-food years were more likely to have more pups if they encountered a high-food year in their future.
-The evolution of adaptive plasticity therefore may hinge on the way animals balance the relative costs and benefits of different phenotypic responses over the lifetime.
+These findings help us to understand the evolution and maintenance of errors in animal decision making.

 Hear and read more about this work below: